weaverbel/10bosco/README.md

     Giving the community power is messy,
     but is the only way invented so far to ensure that an organization continues to meet the actual needs of the people it's supposed to be helping.

+1.  **Make it rewarding.**
+    The community organizer [Saul Alinksy][alinsky] said,
+    "If your people aren't having a ball doing it, there is something very wrong."
+    Community members shouldn't expect to enjoy every moment of their work with your organization, but if they don't enjoy any of it, they won't stay.

 1.  **Provide training.**
     Organizations require committees, meetings, budgets, grant proposals, and dispute resolution.